dominiksaul/HEIG-VD-CLD-Labo/Labo02/004_Create_Load_Balancer.md

 10.0.5.8 - - [21/Mar/2024:17:00:52 +0000] "GET / HTTP/1.1" 200 5152
 10.0.5.136 - - [21/Mar/2024:17:00:58 +0000] "GET / HTTP/1.1" 200 5152
 10.0.5.8 - - [21/Mar/2024:17:01:02 +0000] "GET / HTTP/1.1" 200 5152

+We can see that Health Checks are coming from 2 differents IP addresses, each coming from a different Availibility Zone.
+Thus, we can deduce that our appication load balance creates a specific entity inside each AZ to forwards traffic to each instances.
+We can see that its default load balancing algorithm is Round-Robin.
 ```